Kulevi Oil Refinery: Purpose and strategic importance

 Government officials have stated that the project could play a critical role in diversifying energy imports and improving infrastructure for the energy sector.

+Circumvention of sanctions

+The role of the refinery in circumventing sanctions against Russian oil by allowing Russian crude oil to be processed outside the country is documented and criticized.
+In July 2026, the European Union adopted sanctions, including a transaction ban, against the refinery, which was still buying Russian oil.

 Construction timeline

 The refinery broke ground in 2023.
 According to public statements, the facility is expected to begin operations by the first half of 2025.